 The Syndicate has not been party to any arrangement which is not reflected in its statement of financial position, where material risks and benefits arise for the Syndicate.

 23. COMMITTMENTS AND CONTINGENCIES

 Reinsurance purchase commitments

 During 2018, the Syndicate participated in a number of group-purchased global reinsurance policies on the Aviation, Marine, Terrorism and Property lines of business.
-Deposit reinsurance premiums are typically contractually due on a quarterly basis in advance.
-At 31 December 2018, the Syndicate has an outstanding reinsurance purchase commitment of USD 6.4m (2017: USD 10.1m).
+There are no outstanding commitments.